kernelkit/infix/doc/scripting.md

  1. Change the configuration without saving it to `startup-config`
  2. Change the operational state

-The first involves sending a NETCONF command/config in XML, the second we will cover here.
+The first involves sending a NETCONF command/config in XML.
+The second we will cover here.
 We start by querying available interfaces (ports) on the remote system:

 ```
 ~$ ssh admin@infix.local%qtap0 ip -br a